DavideSiracusano/fullstackproject_backend/README.md

 This project is the back-end part of the S2I University master's program, using Node.

 ## How it works
-It has several routes to create post and comments protected with jwt token. you can use postman to try by yourself
+It has several routes to create posts and comments protected with jwt token. you can use postman to try by yourself

 ## Database